disulfidebond/ctakes_processing/README.md

 ![](media/postprocessing_1.png)
 ![](media/postprocessing_2.png)

+Be sure to create a text config file with parameters for FileName, DocType (Document Type), PatID (Patient ID), EncID (Encounter ID), and TS (Timestamp).
+The config file is specified with the `--headerIdx` parameter, and points the flatfile generator to the corresponding comma separated field from the input text file.
+For example, if an input text file for cTAKES starts with the header and text:

+    DocID,PatientID,EncounterID,DocumentType,TimeStamp,Text
+    10001,P00001,E00001,PatientAssessment,01-02-2002,Assessment and Plan: Patient is a 34 y/o male with...

+Then you'd create a config file that looks like this (note that the Document ID field maps to index 7, not index 1, because the first header field is index 1):

+    FileName,7
+    DocType,10
+    PatID,8
+    EncID,9
+    TS,11

+Important: You must use the exact identifier names listed above (e.g. `PatID`) in your config file!

 # Additional Notes
 * It is **strongly** recommended to use the [gzipFiles.sh](/code/gzipFiles.sh) script (or write a custom one) to compress output XMI files, both because the subsequent step assumes the input will be gzip-compressed, and because XMI files can take up exponentially more storage space than their input file counterparts.